About This Blog

 18th June 1858 the Death of the Rani of Jhansi

-Today we pay tribute to Lakshmi Bai – the Rani (queen) of Jhansi – killed in battle one hundred and fifty-three years ago by British Imperialists during India’s First War of Independence.
+Today we pay tribute to Lakshmi Bai – the Rani (queen) of Jhansi – killed in battle on this day in 1858 by British Imperialists during India’s First War of Independence.
 She was twenty-two years old.
-The story of this freedom-fighting … Continue reading
+The story of this freedom-fighting warrior … Continue reading

 19th June 1953 the Execution of Julius and Ethel Rosenberg

-Today marks the 58th anniversary of the deaths of Julius and Ethel Rosenberg in the electric chair at New York’s Sing Sing prison.
-Convicted of conspiring to pass atomic secrets to the Soviet Union, the Rosenbergs – who maintained their … Continue reading
+Today marks the anniversary of the execution of Julius and Ethel Rosenberg in the electric chair at New York’s Sing Sing prison.
+Convicted of conspiring to pass atomic secrets to the Soviet Union, the Rosenbergs – who maintained their innocence … Continue reading

 20th June 1912 the Death of Voltairine de Cleyre

-Today we pay tribute to an extraordinary frontierswoman and freethinker, Voltairine de Cleyre, who died 99 years ago as she had lived: “a free spirit, an Anarchist, owing no allegiance to rulers, heavenly or earthly.”
-A leading luminary in the … Continue reading
+Today we pay tribute to an extraordinary frontierswoman and freethinker, Voltairine de Cleyre, who on this day in 1912 died as she had lived: “a free spirit, an Anarchist, owing no allegiance to rulers, heavenly or earthly.”
+A leading luminary … Continue reading

 21st June 1877 the Molly Maguires’ Day of the Rope